 Cons: Your cat will decide when to eat and how much to eat.
 If that’s at a time that isn’t convenient to you, you may find yourself getting nudged by an agitated cat who’s hungry again in the middle of the night.
 There’s no security, so if the door is open, other neighbourhood cats may come in and help themselves to your pet’s intended meal.
 By the way, if that’s a problem for you, consider a cat flap.
 We’ve got a detailed cat flap guide here.
 Things can also get messy with two bowls – an enthusiastic eater and/or a cat with a swishy tale can easily send the contents of one bowl flying whilst trying to get at the other!

-Typical price: $5 or less per bowl, although ceramic and metal ones can be a little more.
+Typical price: $5 or less per bowl, although ceramic cat bowls and metal cat bowls can be a little more (although metal cat bowls are obviously more durable!).

 Pros: Even easier than using basic cat bowls.
 You only have one thing to pick up, fill and put down again.
 You’re less likely to get mess, because there isn’t a separate bowl to knock over.
 Cats tend to prefer these to basic bowls, because it’s less effort or them.
 They can just sit or lay in the same place and alternate between one compartment and the other.